guilhermejaques/scenespy/README.md

 On Windows, `install_runtime_windows.bat` installs the FFmpeg essentials build binaries from Gyan.dev into `%LOCALAPPDATA%/Scenespy/runtime/`.

-On Linux and macOS, the recommendation is to install through the system:
+On Linux and MacOS, the recommendation is to install through the system:

 ```bash
 sudo apt install ffmpeg